gumaerc-testorg/21l.021-spring-2022/content/pages/syllabus.md

 #### Written Work (70%)

 1. *Essay #1, Revision* (10% each)*, Essays #2 and #3* (15% each) These draw on discussion posts, class discussions, and open-ended prompts listed below.
 You have the option of handing in essays (please use Microsoft Word format) via Canvas any time before midnight of the day assigned.
 2. *In-Class Report* (10%) Depending on class size, students will work alone or in pairs/groups to prepare and deliver a 10-minute in-class report on one day’s reading or film.
-This report should include research, drawing on materials from print and online sources and presenting a Works Cited list [(MLA format](https://mlahandbookplus.org/)), on a handout or slides to be shared with the class and submitted for a grade (250 words).
+This report should include research, drawing on materials from print and online sources and presenting a Works Cited list {{% resource_link "a8969d12-3166-42aa-aadc-c93fb44f280f" "(MLA format" %}}), on a handout or slides to be shared with the class and submitted for a grade (250 words).
 It should 1) present brief, salient context, 2) consider a passage from the reading, and 3) raise questions for further thought and analysis.
 You will be graded on content, delivery, and ability to generate class discussion.
 3. *Reflection* (750 words or equivalent, 10%) At the end of the semester please submit an assessment of your learning in this class.
 You may use whatever medium communicates your ideas effectively.

 *Conferences* Students will meet with writing advisor to go over essays and revision; these meetings are required and will be scheduled as soon as possible.
 You will also meet with me to discuss topics for the final essay.